<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=140460429997534&amp;ev=PageView&amp;noscript=1">

 Summary

 If you send the buyer back a quote and it says, "Hey, by the way, here's our exceptions or our notes relative to the print," the engineer might get it and say, "Oh, I see you're calling out a press fit for that because we didn't call out that...," whatever dimension it might be.
 And they may say, "No, don't make it a light press, make it a heavy press,” for example.
 That's where at least the document isn't just throwing a quote back over the fence with a number on it.
-It's providing the real-world technical information that gives them (on the customer side) an opportunity to review actually how the part is going to get fabricated.
+It provides real-world technical information that gives them (on the customer side) an opportunity to review how the part is going to get fabricated.
 And if there are any questions, we have that on record, and when we do get an order, if it's not answered before then, we at least have that documentation that shows where we need clarity on or approval.

 Because of our experience with manufacturing CNC parts at our own machine shop, Metal Craft Machining, and managing a low-cost supply chain for CNC and many other products, we truly understand what we need to do to ensure that you get quality parts ever time.